fidler-lab/polyrnn-pp/README.md

    * Training Code

-If you use this code, we request you to cite:
+If you use this code, please cite:

-    @article{acuna2018efficient,
+    @inproceedings{AcunaCVPR18,
-    title={Efficient Interactive Annotation of Segmentation Datasets with Polygon-RNN++}, author={Acuna, David and Ling, Huan and Kar, Amlan and Fidler, Sanja}, booktitle={CVPR},
+    title={Efficient Interactive Annotation of Segmentation Datasets with Polygon-RNN++}, author={David Acuna and Huan Ling and Amlan Kar and Sanja Fidler}, booktitle={CVPR},
     year={2018}
     }